JJSlabbert/iTilt-digital-hydrometer/README.md

   1) Add aditional cloud services (Dash Boards), publish to beer apps.

   2) Provide options to send data via BLE

+  3) Change the board design.
+Antena to be on top to improve signal.

 # BOARDS.